SeldonIO/seldonio.github.com/feature-pipeline.md

 {% endhighlight %}

 ## Creating a Machine Learning model
-As a final stage of any pipeline you would usually add a scikit learn Estimtor.
-We provide 3 builtin Estimators which allow Pandas dataframes as input and a general Estimator that can take any sckit-learn compatible estimator.
+As a final stage of any pipeline you would usually add a [sklearn Estimator](http://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).
+We provide 3 builtin Estimators which wrap some popular machine learning toolkits and allow Pandas dataframes as input.
+There is also a general Estimator that can take any sckit-learn compatible estimator.

  * [XGBoostClassifier](python/seldon.html#module-seldon.xgb) : XGBoost classifier which allows Pandas Dataframes as input
  * [VWClassifier](python/seldon.html#module-seldon.vw) : VW classifier which allows Pandas Dataframes as input